Andy4495/LED744511/README.md

 Enables or disables the /CLR (register clear) signal on the '164 chip.
 Since it is an active-low signal, a value of 0 will turn it on, and a value of 1 will turn it off.

 This method is only available in the LED744511_Serial object, and only has an effect if the CLR pin was defined in the constructor.

+    void setDP(int ms, int ls);
+This method sets the most signifcant (ms) and least significant (ls) decimal point stored values when using the LED744511_Serial object type (the values default to zero when an instance is created).
+This command does not change the decimal point control signals itself.
+You must follow this with a `writeBCD()` to actually change the decimal point signal levels.

 References
 ----------